sheltermanager/asm3/src/static/pages/manual/_sources/options.txt

 * Show timeline on the home page: Shows the last 10 things that happened at the shelter on the home page (intake, adoptions, euthanasia, etc)

+* Hide deceased animals from the home page: If this option is on, any deceased animals on the animal links or timeline sections of the home page will be hidden.
+This option does not apply to the full timeline view, accessed by clicking the Timeline heading on the home page or from the :menuselection:`ASM --> Timeline` menu option.

 Lost and Found
 --------------